streamdata-gallery-organizations/stripe/_listings/stripe/application-fees-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "Returns a list of application fees you’ve previously collected" },
+            "description": "Returns a list of application fees you???ve previously collected" },
           "response": [
             {